Call for nominations to the Equator Prize 2023

 Equator Prize 2023: Celebrating the role of Local Action in achieving the Global Biodiversity Framework

-This year’s Equator Prize will recognize innovative initiatives from Indigenous peoples and local communities that demonstrate exceptional achievements in nature-based solutions for local sustainable development.
-Winning initiatives will be honored for their successes in protecting, restoring, and/or sustainably managing nature for positive development outcomes.
+This year’s Equator Prize will recognize innovative initiatives from Indigenous peoples and local communities that showcase approaches to implementing the newly-approved Global Biodiversity Framework, with an emphasis on nature-based solutions that achieve local sustainable development.
+Winning initiatives will be honored for their successes in protecting, restoring, and/or sustainably managing nature for nature-positive development outcomes.
 Thematic priorities include:

 - Creating a planetary safety net.
-Protection, restoration, and/or sustainable management of ecosystems to help mitigate greenhouse gas emissions, and/or support communities in adapting to the impacts of climate change.
+Actions to protect, restore and/or sustainably manage ecosystems to help mitigate greenhouse gas emissions, enable community-based adaption to the impacts of climate change, and to ensure essential ecosystem services.
 This includes actions to:

 - Safeguard Indigenous peoples’ rights to their lands, territories, and resources, including through the use of cutting-edge technology

-- Redefining Our Relationship with Nature: Redefine our relationship with nature by putting nature at the heart of local development plans and policies, and by defending the rights of land and water defenders.
+- Redefining Our Relationship with Nature: Actions that help to redefine our relationship with nature by putting nature at the heart of local development plans and policies, and by defending the rights of land and water defenders.
 This includes actions to:

 - Integrate Indigenous peoples and local communities’ concepts, traditional knowledge, vision, and value of nature into local and/or national development plans and policies

 - Creating a new green economy for people and planet.
-Protection, restoration and/or sustainable management of terrestrial or marine ecosystems, biodiversity, and/or wildlife that enables sustainable livelihoods, green enterprises, and jobs, including the promotion of Indigenous economies.
+Actions to protect, restore and/or sustainably manage terrestrial, aquatic or marine ecosystems, biodiversity, and/or wildlife that sustains jobs and livelihoods, including through micro- and small green enterprises, and including the promotion of Indigenous economies.
 This includes actions to: